acardona/nxnk/README.md

 In creating and editing graphs, the performance of *nxnk* is comparable (slightly better: 10-50%) to that of NetworkX.

-You could thin of ```nxnk``` as providing a mapping between your graph nodes (any hashable object) and NetworKit's internal node representation (an integer), by using a networkx-like interface.
+You could think of ```nxnk``` as providing a mapping between your graph nodes (any hashable object) and NetworKit's internal node representation (an integer), by using a networkx-like interface.

 This is an alpha release, subject to change and quite incomplete.
 At present, only ```Graph``` and ```DiGraph``` are supported, with only some bridge functions to access NetworKit algorithm implementations.
 To access the latter, use the ```self.nkG```, which is an instance of a NetworKit ```graph.Graph```, and translate between user-defined nodes and NetworKit-defined nodes (the "knodes") using the dictionaries ```nodes``` and ```knodes``` in either ```Graph``` or ```DiGraph```, or use the convenience methods ```to_user_nodes``` and ```to_networkit_nodes```.
 Otherwise, all presently existing methods operate exclusively in user-defined node IDs, taking as argument and returning only user-defined node IDs (with the exception of ```to_networkit_nodes```).